-Step 4: Hit the green button to recover deleted files to the original location, or right-click on it and specify the desired destination by choosing Restore to.
+Step 4: Hit the green button to recover deleted files to the original location, or right-click on it and specify the desired destination by choosing Restore.

-Also, you might encounter a naming conflict when retrieving deleted file; if this happens, just choose a suitable option — “Replace the File in the Destination Folder”, “Skip This File”, or “Compare Info for Both Files” — in the dialogue window, depending on your needs.
+Also, you might encounter a naming conflict when retrieving a deleted file.
+If this happens, just choose a suitable option in the dialogue window, depending on your needs.